crsegerie/crsegerie.github.io/index.md

 <h3><a href="https://github.com/crsegerie/kiroptimiste/tree/master">KIRO2019</a></h3>
 <img src="images/projects/5G.jpg?raw=true"/>

-In this repository, you will find the winner's solution of the extended competition of KIRO2019.
+In this repository, you will find the winner's solution of the extended competition of the KIRO2019.
 We efficiently built the graph of 5G antennas connected by optical fiber in major French cities.

 ---